kellysautter/10cKelly/README.md

          // If we are generating to bootstrap with a zeidon.ini setting of BootstrapOuterCard=Y, and we are on the most outer group box,
          // we are going to surround that <div> with a <div class='card card-body mb-2'.
 This is so that the developer does not have
          // to create so many divs within divs on the page.

+Changes made 08/17/21

+* Automatically set the xto1 flag for LODs (if they are saved with a database) both when saving a LOD and when building XODs in the TE.